VolkovLabs/volkovlabs.io/README.md

-# Blog and Documentation for maintained plugins and projects
+# Blog, Documentation, and Grafana Crash Course

 ## Introduction

-Volkov Labs specializes in developing plugins to visualize your data using Grafana as a Platform.

-## Documentation

 This documentation is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.